cdona0908/professional-readme-generator/README.md

   To use the repo , see the following directions:

   1. Git clone the repo down to your local.
+  2. Add a folder named dist to the root folder.
-  2. Run npm install to install the  inquirer package that allows to prompt your inputs from the command line.
+  3. Run npm install to install the  inquirer package that allows to prompt your inputs from the command line.
-  3. Run node index.js to initialize the application.
+  4. Run node index.js to initialize the application.
-  4. Answer the questions prompted in your command line.
+  5. Answer the questions prompted in your command line.
-  5. Finally, a README file will be generated in the dist folder
+  6. Finally, a README file will be generated in the dist folder

   To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
 Then, add it to your README using the relative filepath: